 Here’s some solid advice about clipping your claws in the first year of marriage:

 A relationship that doesn’t have disagreements is not a real relationship.
-This is a statement a girlfriend said to me back in high school, and I couldn’t agree more.
 Every couple argues, and for married couples airing out your issues can be therapeutic.
 You just need to make sure your conversation is a disagreement, not a fight.

 The difference?
 Disagreements involve calm explanations of the problem at hand and sharing your feelings on the matter in a mutually respectful manner.
 An argument is just a 50/50 mix of yelling and being mean.
 [Read: All is fair in love and war: But why start a war in love?]